matthew-hilty/purescript-subcategory/README.md

 # purescript-subcategory

-Collection of typeclasses describing unwide subcategories of the default PureScript category 'Functor'
+Collection of typeclasses describing unwide subcategories of the default PureScript category 'Function'

 ## Installation